rpatelCERN/CombineTools/README.md

+//need to make input histograms to define the binning: root -b

+root>.L macros/MakeCombineDataCards_C.so

-//need to make input histograms to define the binning: root -b root>.L macros/MakeCombineDataCards_C.so root> MakeInputHiso("Signal", 4); //make histograms of the signal region for 4/fb root>.x RunDataCards.C //gives 72 bin datacards for each signal model
+root> MakeInputHiso("Signal", 4); //make histograms of the signal region for 4/fb

+root>.x RunDataCards.C //gives 72 bin datacards for each signal model in the directory DataCards

+exit root

+Combine all the cards into a single file for each model : e.g ./python/QuickCombineCards.py T1tttt 1500 100

+//compute significance

+combine -M ProfileLikelihood AllBinsT1tttt1500_Lumi4.dat —signif